Miriam Sorace

 About

-Previously, I was an LSE Fellow at the European Institute of the London School of Economics and held Assistant Professorship positions at Swansea University and at the University of Kent.
+Previously, I was an LSE Fellow at the European Institute of the London School of Economics and held Assistant Professorship positions at Swansea University, at the University of Kent and at Royal Holloway, University of London.
+I worked as a Political Data Scientist at UK Labour Party HQ and advised the Data, Strategy and Elections teams as part of their 2024 General Election campaign.
 I hold a PhD in Political Science from Trinity College Dublin, and I am a HEA Fellow.

 I specialise in electoral behaviour and public opinion analysis, with a focus on European (incl.
 British) and European Union politics.
-I use quantitative research methods in my research, particularly machine learning and in causal inference methods, with a focus on survey experiments.
+I am a quantitative computational social scientist, and I leverage predictive modelling, machine learning, and large language models in my research.

 CV